elevenbuckets/OptractP2pCLI/README.md

             - `conda activate py37`
         - to leave virtualenv, use `source deactivate` or `conda deactivate`
     - install python modules:
-        - `pip install pyinstaller pyarmor wxPython psutil`
+        - `pip install pyinstaller pyarmor wxPython psutil checksumdir`
         - need to install at lease several dependencies.
 Some noticable ones are `python-dev` and `libgtk-3-dev`: https://wxpython.org/blog/2017-08-17-builds-for-linux-with-pip/index.html
           - In a virtual machine (Arch linux with python 3.8 and gcc 9.2.0), even download all libraries mentioned above and use `pip wheel` cannot work (only see g++ fatal error but cannot tell if something's missing or what).
 But, somehow using `python build.py ...` can work, steps here https://github.com/wxWidgets/Phoenix/issues/1196 (it require 3.7G of space while building):
             1. get `wxpython-4.x.x.tar.gz` from pypi and untar it